Guillermo Lezama

 Publications

-(2024).
+(2025).
 Social Media vs. Surveys: A New Scalable Approach to Understanding Legislators' Discourse.
-(Accepted at The Legislative Studies Quarterly).
+Legislative Studies Quarterly.

 (2020).
 Inequality in pre‐income survey times: a methodological proposal.
 Review of Income and Wealth, 66(4).